 Qualifications For NEWL

 The exam content of NEWL targets individuals who have completed a minimum of two to three years (or the equivalent) of academic work in the target language and culture.
 While both traditional and heritage learners are encouraged to take NEWL exams, American Councils only allows students who are enrolled in 9th grade or above, OR who have turned 14 before September 1, 2018 to take the 2019 scheduled NEWL exams.
-The NEWL exam is intended for secondary school students who wish to engage in rigorous university-level study before high school graduation.
+The NEWL exam is intended for secondary school students who wish to engage in a rigorous university-level study before high school graduation.

 Endorsed by The College Board (AP)